yogee4/DataScience_Project/README.md

 *Python Libraries:*

--pandas: For data manipulation and analysis.
+- pandas: For data manipulation and analysis.

--numpy: For numerical computations.
+- numpy: For numerical computations.

--matplotlib: For data visualization.
+- matplotlib: For data visualization.

--sklearn: For implementing machine learning models and preprocessing.
+- sklearn: For implementing machine learning models and preprocessing.

--tensorflow: For building and training neural network models.
+- tensorflow: For building and training neural network models.

 ## Tools: